We are thrilled to announce our new Wet Bag Fundraising Kits, available now for your local school, club, daycare or community group.

 Now is the time to ditch our love affair with plastic and the useful wet bag is a great way to help us do that.

 Wet bags can be used for so many different things, whether you have a newborn, a toddler or a teenager.
 They can even be used by those who don’t have children in the home.
 Wet bags have a plethora of uses and there’s just no need for plastic.
 They really are one of the most versatile and practical items that everyone can enjoy.

 Although originally developed for use with cloth nappies, their use is certainly not limited to families with babies.

 Here are just some of things our family has used wet bags for:

 Feel like you could use some wet bags in your life?
 Why not talk to your local local school, club, daycare or community group and get them on board to raise funds for a special project, all while encouraging other families in your area to make ditch plastic bags.

-Grab our free fundraising resource pack HERE.
+Grab one of our fundraising resource packs HERE.